-

 If eligible you will receive the super in regular payments over the time you are unable to work.
 This super withdrawal will be taxed as a normal super income stream.

-• Permanently Incapacity
+• Permanentl Incapacity

 You may be able to access your Super if you are Permanently Incapacitated and are unable to work due to a physical or mental medical condition.
 This condition of release is also referred to as a disability super benefit.